Sagadark666/msg-app-zemoga-test/README.md

 - Is capable of executing all of the task requested (Load all post, load single post with user and comment information, marking as favorite and deleting single posts, and deleting them all at once, reloading post while keeping current information).
 - The app is able to resize dynammicaly to screen size.
 - As per the proposed Web transaction handler does not seem be performance issues.
+- Core Data is implemented for Dashboard and fully functional to cache the state of all of the posts.

 App Structure